enthought/distarray/docs/source/index.rst

 Getting Started
 ---------------

-To see some initial examples of what distarray can do, check out the ``examples`` directory and our tests.
-More usage examples will be forthcoming as the API stabilizes.
+To see some initial examples of what distarray can do, check out the IPython notebooks and python scripts in the ``examples`` directory and our tests.

 History
 -------